Sasbom/TVPy/doc/doc_compile.md

 and pybind11's cmake extensions further make things convenient.

 Build files are located in `build/TVPy/Release`, with the TVPy.pyi file present for annotation.
-A ready made module is available in `build/module/TVPy`, ready to be put in your python environment.
+A ready made module is available in `build/tvpy_module-[python version]/TVPy`, ready to be put in your python environment.
+<br>CMake will also report on this: `[CMake] -- Constructing python module in: C:/Users/Astudio/source/repos/TVPy/build/tvpy_module-3.11.9/TVPy ...`